Salary, Licensing Requirements and Employment Outlook: Everything You ACTUALLY Wanted to Know About a Career in Home Inspection

 Passing the exams is the smallest part of the battle (that you will crush - we will help you!).
 Exam pre-prep is a requirement checkbox you can get at a diploma mill.
 ATI home inspector training courses are field training and business boot camp, led by instructors with multiple years of experience who built multi-inspector businesses.
-You won’t get better field-and-office mentorship anywhere.
+You won’t get better field-and-office mentorship and career advice anywhere.
 Courses come with lifetime AAAHI membership - (AAA Home Inspector Association) and instructor support.

 You CAN change your life and we can help you!

 Look Before You Leap - See What Other People Are Saying About Beginning a Career With ATI Training

 Hey, we get it.
 Home inspection is a great career, and it could sound too good to be true.
 Luckily you don't have to take our word for out.
 We've trained hundreds of new inspectors and garnered a large selection of reviews from satisfied customers who began their home inspection careers with us.